Team-4063/BasicKOP/README.md

 This is a basic example code for a Kit of Parts drivetrain.
 Feel free to edit or use at your discretion!

-This code (a) drives forward for 2 seconds during autonomous and (b) creates a single joystick arcade drive using an Xbox controller.
+This code (a) drives forward for 2 seconds during autonomous and (b) creates a single joystick arcade drive driven by an Xbox controller.

 Helpful links:
 Official WPILib Examples